Muhammad al-Munajjid: IslamQA.info

-Controversial views
+Views

+Kalam

-Al-Munajjid believes that the Muʿtazila, the Ashʿari, and Maturidi schools of Islamic theology are wrong in using Ilm al-Kalam (philosophy) to explain the Quran and are contradicting both the Quran and the Sunnah.
+Al-Munajjid believes that the Muʿtazila, Ashʿari, and Maturidi schools of Islamic theology are wrong in using ilm al-Kalam (philosophy) to explain the Quran and are contradicting both the Quran and the Sunnah.
 Attributes that God ascribes to himself require neither explanation nor interpretation; instead, a Muslim should neither deny the divine attributes nor liken God to his creation and should accept the statements of God in the Quran without questioning.

+Idols

 Al-Munajjid quoted Ibn Ḥajar saying it is obligatory to destroy anything that may tempt or confuse the faithful, including buildings, people, animals, or inanimate objects.

+Women

 Al-Munajjid has stated that Muslim women are obliged to cover their entire body including the face (except eyes) and hands.
 He also stated that women are required to stay within their city of residence, unless they are in the company of a mahram and are forbidden to ride in a taxi/car driven by a non-mahram male, as "it may lead to evil consequences".